-- Standard Bank Africa Total Return Index (source: Standard Bank), performance as calculated by Allan Gray as at 31 December 2019.
+- 1. The Fund is currently priced in US dollars.
+From inception to 30 April 2012 the Fund was priced in South African rands. - The current benchmark is the MSCI EFM Africa Index (total returns).
+From inception to 30 April 2012 the benchmark was the FTSE/JSE All Share Index including income.
+Performance as calculated by Allan Gray as at 31 December 2019 (source: Bloomberg).
 Calculation based on the latest available data as supplied by third parties. - Maximum percentage decline over any period.
-The maximum drawdown occurred from August 2014 to July 2016 and maximum benchmark drawdown occurred from July 2014 to January 2016.
-Drawdown is calculated on the total return of the Fund/benchmark (i.e. including income). - 3.
-The percentage of calendar months in which the Fund produced a positive monthly return since inception. - 4.
-The standard deviation of the Fund's monthly return.
-This is a measure of how much an investment's return varies from its average over time. - 5.
-This is the highest or lowest rolling 12-month return the Fund has experienced since inception.
-The Fund's highest annual return occurred during the 12 months ended 31 January 2018 and the benchmark's occurred during the 12 months ended 30 April 2018.
-The Fund's lowest annual return occurred during the 12 months ended 31 August 2015 and the benchmark's occurred during the 12 months ended 31 August 2015.
-All rolling 12-month figures for the Fund and the benchmark are available from the Allan Gray service team on request.
+The maximum drawdown occurred from October 2007 to February 2009 and maximum benchmark drawdown occurred from October 2007 to February 2009.
+Drawdown is calculated on the total return of the Fund/benchmark (i.e. including income). - 4.
+The percentage of calendar months in which the Fund produced a positive monthly return since inception. - The standard deviation of the Fund's monthly return.
+This is a measure of how much an investment's return varies from its average over time.